anyfiddle/sysbox-pods-preview/README.md

 documentation and other artifacts will be moved to the Sysbox repo.**

-**Having said this, we would appreciate if you refer to Sysbox repo for any GitHub star that you may be willing to throw at us -- always welcomed!.**
+**Having said this, we would appreciate if you refer to Sysbox repo for any GitHub star that you may be willing to throw at us -- always welcomed!**

 ***